Children & Young Peoples' GRANT SCHEME

 Applications will be anonymised by removing the front page of the application form, and then circulated to VRG’s Board of Directors for approval.
 The Board will only approve applications which are in accordance with VRG’s overall aims and objectives and within the general principles and aims of the Young People’s Grant Scheme.
 Any applicants refused a grant will receive an explanation for the decision, but the Board’s decision will be final.

-No money may be spent until you have received written confirmation that your application has been approved.
+No money should be spent until you have received written confirmation that your application has been approved.
 Retrospective applications will not be accepted.

 How will the money be paid?